gmendes-bm/gmendes-bm/README.md

 # About Me:
-I’m a final-year Bachelor's student in Engineering Physics student at Instituto Superior Técnico with a strong interest in software engineering, particularly in web development.
+I'm a final-year Bachelor's student in Engineering Physics student at Instituto Superior Técnico with a strong interest in software engineering, particularly in web development.
 My background in engineering and mathematics has helped me develop solid problem-solving and analytical skills, which I apply to software projects in my free time.

 This summer, I am interning as a Software Engineer at Intapp, contributing to internal tools used by engineering teams.
 I have been working with technologies such as React, TypeScript, and Docker, and continue to build on my experience through independent projects.